SRIDHARANC2002/Cloud-Novax/README.md

 ## Overview

-This project proposes an AI-powered parametric insurance platform designed to protect gig economy delivery workers from income loss caused by environmental disruptions such as extreme weather, pollution, or government restrictions.
+This plan helps delivery workers stay covered when bad weather, pollution, or rules change.

-Delivery workers working with platforms such as:
+Workers on apps like

-- Zomato
+ - Zomato,
-- Swiggy
+ - Swiggy,
-- Zepto
+ - Zepto, or amazon
-- Amazon
+rely on daily gigs to earn money.
+But storms, smog, or new rules can cut their hours and pay.

-depend heavily on daily deliveries for their income.
-However, external disruptions can significantly reduce their working hours and earnings.
+Now, if a trigger event happens, like a storm or pollution, a claim comes automatically.
+No need to wait or file forms.
+It just works when things go wrong.

-This system introduces a parametric micro-insurance model where claims are triggered automatically when disruption conditions occur.
+It seems like a simple way to keep people safe when things change unexpectedly.

 ---